LukeMilsom/T1A3---Terminal-App/src/README.md

 `$ bundle install`

-### Please ensure these Ruby gems are  installed before running the applicaion
+### Please ensure these Ruby gems are  installed before running the applicaion by running gem install #{gemname}

 `require 'tty-spinner`'